The NVT Alliance is committed to enhancing the quality of life in our region by improving its transportation infrastructure.

 All transportation projects and investments are not equal and should not be treated as such.
 The Commonwealth of Virginia operates the nation’s third largest state highway network (60,000 miles).
 The metropolitan Washington region and Northern Virginia rank #1 nationally in traffic congestion.
 The state, region and sub-region have lists of hundreds of transportation projects (wants), but no short lists of performance based priorities (most important needs).

 For over a quarter century the Alliance’s focus has been on those transportation investments that will move the most people in a cost effective manner and provide a regional framework to support intelligent land use decisions.Explore the Alliance's Transportation Priorities

 Goals & Policies

-The Alliance is focused on developing, funding with new reliable sources and implementing a performance-based, multi-modal plan for the expansion of our transportation infrastructure while maintaining our current transportation investments.
+The Alliance is focused on maintaining reliable funding sources and implementing a performance-based, multi-modal plan for the expansion of our transportation infrastructure while maintaining our current transportation investments.

 In keeping with that mission, we have the following overarching transportation goals and policies.